INfoUpgraders/host-d.py-bot-with-vps/README.md

   - Make sure you update everything by doing `sudo apt update`

 - Now we need to install Python and a few packages with it, to do this, run `sudo apt install python3.8 python3.8-venv python3-pip` and press `y` to continue and add it.

+- Now we need to install git so we can clone our bot from GitHub